wework/plasma/README.md

 ### Publishing to NPM

-1. Only publish from master and make sure you `git pull origin` the latest from master.
+1. Create a separate PR or bump the npm version in the feature branch, do not publish from master.
 2. Run `yarn run pack` to bundle the .js and .css file into `/dist` folder.
 3. Run `npm version patch`.
 This will bump the version in package.json and create a new tag and push the tag to Github.
 4. Make sure you're logged in to NPM via `npm login`.